KateMcGuane/static-website/README.md

 - My dear friend, Sarah, you are a wonderful teacher, and gave valauble insight.
 - My partner, Mikhail, for keeping me well fed and hydrated throughout this project.
 - To my tutor Laura, who provided a sense of calm when needed most.
 Your forewarnings were very useful, and acurate.

---

-What's more is you can narrow your search by finding the one closest to you.
-Anyone can submit a recommendation, which will be added to the website upon revision.